-If you use the same NIC for bare metal nodes and external access, installing bifrost may lock you out of SSH to the node.
+Warning: If you use the same NIC for bare metal nodes and external access, installing bifrost may lock you out of SSH to the node.
 You have two options:

 - 1. Pre-create the bifrost firewalld zone before installation and add the SSH service to it. - 2.
-Use the public zone by providing firewalld_internal_zone=public when installing. - Whether to use the integrated DHCP server or an external DHCP service. - Pool of IP addresses for DHCP (must be within the network configured on the chosen network interface). - Whether you want the services to use authentication via Keystone.
+Use the public zone by providing firewalld_internal_zone=public when installing. - Pool of IP addresses for DHCP (must be within the network configured on the chosen network interface). - Whether you want the services to use authentication via Keystone.